ejp-rd-vp/vp-api-specs/README.md

 <h2 id="swagger-auth"> Authentication using Header for Swagger </h2>

-In Swagger, to query using the /individuals endpoint (which is a POST request), you have to authorize the query using the Authorize button beside available servers.
+In Swagger, to query using both the /individuals endpoint & /catalogs endpoint (which are POST requests), you have to authorize the query using the **Authorize** button (extreme right, beside Servers dropdown in Swagger UI).

 ![image](https://user-images.githubusercontent.com/24955128/203320000-a9cbc5a5-4c49-4a2b-8666-4e0cb17a5a62.png)